finsko/braille-draw/README.md

 TODO:

 Add support for compressing more pixels into single character cells.
-This will likely look awful, but it would be nice to add nonetheless.
-This would require repeating the arduous task of mapping ~250 binary inputs to Unicode outputs.
+This will likely look awful, but it would be nice to add nonetheless - this would require repeating the arduous task of mapping ~250 binary inputs to Unicode outputs.